“Whats the difference between knowing and understanding?”

 You can know something and not understand it.

 Can you understand something and not know it?
 Yes.
-Example: My nephew was 5 when I taught him about gravity.
+Example: My ne was 5 when I taught him about gravity.
 Does he know gravity?
 Well, he knows the word but doesn’t know the math or lots of things about it.
 But does he understand it?
 Yeah.
 Understanding is a level beyond just confidence in knowledge.
 There’s really not much emotional content to understanding: Understanding something means it’s part of an effortless machine (to use another analogy) rather than knowledge, which can require effort because it’s “mapped upon” understanding ideally… and non-ideally, knowledge can be mapped upon a repeating mechanism: parroting without understanding.

 This is how I see it.
 Maybe it’s too broad.